Springfield Three: June 7, 1992

-Several hours later, McCall's mother, Janis, also visited the house after failed attempts to reach her daughter by phone.
-Inside, she noticed all three women's purses were sitting on the floor of the living room, and also saw her daughter's clothing neatly folded from the night before.
-Levitt and Streeter's cigarettes were also left inside the house.
-Janis frantically called police from the home's telephone to report the three women missing; after placing the call, while checking the phone's answering machine, she listened to a "strange message", but it was inadvertently erased from the tape.
+Janis frantically called police from the home's telephone to report the three women missing; after placing the call, while checking the phone's answering machine, she listened to a "strange message", but it was inadvertently erased as was common for most voicemails in the 1990s after being played once.
 Police were "very interested" in the call and believed it "may have contained a clue".
 They also did not believe it was connected to the prank calls Kirby received.

-McCall's parents contacted police in reference to their daughter's disappearance from Levitt's home more than sixteen hours after the women were last seen, and other worried friends and family called and visited the home the following day.
-Police later estimated that the crime scene had been corrupted by ten to twenty people who visited Levitt's house.
+McCall's parents contacted police in reference to their daughter's disappearance from Levitt's home more than sixteen hours after the women were last seen, and other worried friends and family called and visited the house the following day.
+Police later estimated that the crime scene had been corrupted by at least ten to twenty people who visited Levitt's house and tidied up the residence while the women were missing, including emptying ash trays and cleaning coffee cups.
+"When I arrived the first thing I noticed were several people in the yard, the door was open and people were coming and going from inside the house," said Springfield Police Department's Rick Bookout.
 Upon the officers' arrival, the scene showed no signs of a struggle, except for the shattered porch light.
-Police also noted Levitt's bed had been slept in.
-All personal property was left behind including purses, money, cars, keys, cigarettes, and the family dog.
+Police also noted Levitt's bed had looked slept in and an awkwardly bent window blind.
+All personal property was left behind including purses, money, cars, driver's licenses, keys, medicine, cigarettes, and the family dog Cinnamon, who was most likely the only witness of the women's disappearance.

+Levitt had a doctor's appointment scheduled Monday, June 8, 1992; she was also scheduled to work later that week at New Attitudes Hair Salon.
+McCall was scheduled to work on June 8, 1992, at the Springfield Gymnastics Center.
+Streeter was scheduled to work at a local movie theater on Tuesday, June 9, 1992, at 4:00 pm.
+None of the women would arrive for these dates.